Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![top bar server control](./images/top-bar-server-control.png)

-Server stop waiting (admin):
+Wait (admin):

-* No: always wait for all human input
+* All human: always wait for all human input
-* After input: only wait for your input
+* You only: only wait for your input
+* Auto AI: automatically compute and send commands by AI
-* Always: Don't wait, the AI will compute the input for you
+* No: Don't wait, the AI in the server may compute the input for you

 Stop server (admin): completely stop the server from running and stop getting input from human.